Skip to main content Skip to home page

 • Not all monetary orders can be converted to community work.
 For example, compensation to victims cannot be converted.

-• The Registrar will usually only grant an application if you are unemployed or if there is some exceptional reason why the fine cannot be paid off by instalments.
+• The Registrar will usually only grant an application if you are unemployed or if there is some exceptional reason why the fine cannot be paid off by installments.

 • Before you make your application to the Registrar, you must obtain up to date information from Fines Victoria as to how much is outstanding on your fine.
 For example, bring in receipts of payments.
 If you have not paid anything to Fines Victoria, make this known to the registrar.

-• You are required to provide the Court with an in relation to your financial situation.
-You may be asked to provide financial records which may include copies of your bank statements.
+• You may be asked to provide financial records which may include copies of your bank statements.

 • If granted, you will need to attend your local Community Corrections Centre within 48 hours of the order being made, or you will find yourself in contravention of the order.
 Corrections can charge you with a contravention offence for non-attendance or non-compliance with the order.